Bill Cosby Says He Will Not Testify In His Upcoming Criminal Trial

 The then-Montgomery County District Attorney Bruce Castor decided in 2005 there was not enough information to criminally prosecute, but added that he would reconsider the decision should the need arise.
 The next month, Constand filed a civil case against Cosby for battery, sexual assault, intentional infliction of emotional distress.
 The case was settled July 13, 2006.

-In 2015, per a request brought by the Associated Press, the judge overseeing the civil case ordered portions of Cosby's deposition in the civil case case be unsealed for the first time.
+In 2015, per a request brought by the Associated Press, the judge overseeing the civil case ordered portions of Cosby's deposition in the civil case be unsealed for the first time.
 That release, and Cosby's testimony about using sedatives for sexual purposes, prompted the district attorney's office to reopen the criminal case on July 10, 2015.

 Since details of Constand’s case became public, more than 50 women have come forward with their own allegations of sexual assault.